sonos/tract/README.md

 Covering all of ONNX and making a ONNX backend out of `tract` is on the roadmap.

-The following operartors are implemented and tested:
+The following operators are implemented and tested:

 Acos, Acosh, Add, And, ArgMax, ArgMin, Asin, Asinh, Atan, Atanh, AveragePool, BatchNormalization, Cast, Ceil, Clip, Concat, Constant, ConstantLike,